The first Cockapoo to achieve Ag.Ch. status...

 Going Champ

 Across the whole year Dexter made nine Champ finals.
 His final ticket was won at North Derbyshire.
 It was such a special moment, not only because it gave him his title win, but because the North Derbyshire show in 2024 was where he got first Championship RCC.
-It was definitely a full circle moment for his ticket collecting goals.
+It was definitely a full circle moment for his ticket collecting goal.

 Then at Crufts this year, Dexter made the Champ final, running second to last – not bad for his debut in the main ring!